microsoft/vscode-docs/docs/languages/overview.md

 ### What if I don't want to create a full language service, can I reuse existing TextMate bundles?

 Yes, you can also add support for your favorite language through TextMate colorizers.
-See the[Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide.md) in the Extension API section to learn how to integrate TextMate `.tmLanguage` syntax files into VS Code.
+See the [Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide.md) in the Extension API section to learn how to integrate TextMate `.tmLanguage` syntax files into VS Code.

 ### Can I map additional file extensions to a language?